Alchemy of Love is a platform offering relationship programs and resources grounded in a trauma-informed approach to intimate relationships.

 I followed that with a second PhD, in English, where I began studying psychoanalysis as an important resource for understanding obstacles to creating a meaningful life.

-As a college instructor, I won awards for my work as teacher and mentor.
-I published books that focused on religion, literature, and education.
-And in the course of doing these things, I realized I didn't want a career teaching college students or writing academic books.
-So I shifted my focus to working with adults as a community educator and life coach, where I felt I could make a bigger impact in helping others explore what it means to live a meaningful life.
+As a college instructor, I discovered a deep love for teaching and mentoring, and I published books focused on religion, literature, and education.
+And, over time, I realized I didn't want a career teaching college students and writing academic books.
+I wanted to work more directly with adults — supporting them as they explored what it means to live a meaningful life.
+That shift led me into my work as a consultant, coach, and educator.

-Eventually, I realized that Archetypal Psychology would allow me to bring together everything I learned: the vital importance of deep questions that inspire the soul, the ways that cultural forces and conventional beliefs work against human flourishing, and how myths and stories point the way to healing, wholeness, and fulfillment.
+Returning to graduate school to study depth psychology has allowed me to bring together everything I’d been exploring: the vital importance of deep questions that inspire the soul, the ways that cultural forces and conventional beliefs work against human flourishing, and how myths and stories point the way to healing, wholeness, and fulfillment.

-After a career spent teaching classes about love and meaning, and looking for a context that would welcome the kind of life changing teaching I want to do, I found my place when Angela and I founded Alchemy of Love and created the Five Relationship Archetypes.
+After years of teaching about love and meaning and looking for a context that would welcome the kind of life-changing work I wanted to do, I found that place when Angela and I founded Alchemy of Love.

-I've continued to work as a researcher and academic reviewer as part of the editorial board of the Oxford Journal of Literature and Theology.
-Born in California and raised in Iowa, I now happily make my home in the wilds of Wyoming.
+Born in California and raised in Iowa, I now make my home in the wilds of Wyoming.

 featured in